monticelli-ricardo/BINFO_FCE-9_Alumni_Management_app/README.md

       2.- The user provides a name and submit its with the function `checkStudent(studentName)` via API GET method.

-      3.- The system checks in the DB for all the DB.keys with the function `redisClient.keys('*')`, compares each one of them based on their `student.name` value and returns only those similar to `studentName` of the query in a table displayed in screen.
+      3.- The system searches in the DB for all the students with `student.name` similar to value `studentName` and returns them in a table displayed in screen.

       4.- The user navigates the table for the concerned the student and clicks on the delete button that will trigger the function: `deleteStudent(id)` via API DELETE method.

       5.- The system receives the student ID and performs a Redis delete operation: `redisClient.del(id)`.

       6.- The system notifies the use with the result of the DB operation.

+      7.- The system resets the form.

 ### Update a student in the system: